CFC(LEGAL) - ACCOUNTING: AUDITS

 Audit Requirements and Procedures

 A district must file with the Texas Education Agency (TEA) an annual financial and compliance report and, if applicable, a state compensatory agreed-upon procedures report.
-These reports must be audited by an independent auditor, and the audit must be reviewed by TEA, including review of auditors' working papers, in accordance with the Financial Accountability System Resource Guide (FASRG).
+These reports must be audited by an independent auditor, and the audit must be reviewed by TEA, including review of auditors' working papers, in accordance with the Financial Accountability System Resource Guide (FASRG) as adopted by reference in 19 Administrative Code 109.41.

 The annual financial audit report and state compensatory agreed-upon procedures report are due 150 days after the end of the fiscal year.